Foster School of Business – University of Washington

 What is the minimum number of years of work experience required for admission to Foster's MBA program?

 Foster does not state a minimum requirement for years of work experience.
 However, it is important for candidates to be aware that they are being considered against other candidates with an average of 6 years of experience.

 What is the average number of years of work experience for admission to Foster's MBA program? (or, What is the average age of a Foster student?)

 The average number of years of work experience among students in Foster's MBA program is 6.
 The average age of a Foster MBA student is 29 years.

 What is the average starting salary for graduates of the Foster MBA program?

-The average starting salary for Foster MBA graduates ranges from $106,667 to $137,518 depending on industry choice.
+The average starting salary for Foster MBA graduates is $147,340.
 The salary will vary by industry, with consulting and finance jobs generally commanding the higher salaries.

 How long is Foster's full-time MBA program?

 Foster offers a traditional 2 year MBA program.